The Difference Between Secured and Unsecured Debt

 - After how many years will collection calls stop?

-Once your unsecured consumer debt is six months in default most creditors will have hired a collection agency to collect your account on a commission basis.
+Once your unsecured consumer debt is six months in default, most creditors will hire a collection agency to collect your account on a commission basis.
 You will likely be contacted frequently by the collection agency for months or years, if the debt remains unpaid.
 Your creditor or the debt collection agency may initiate a lawsuit during this time.
-However, years later when the limitation period on your unsecured consumer debt expires it is going to be difficult for your creditor to collect it and the odds are remote that you will be sued.
+However, years later when the limitation period on your unsecured consumer debt expires, it will become very difficult for your creditor to collect, and the odds are remote that you will be sued.

-If you stop making payments on an unsecured consumer account then your creditor will typically report this to a credit reporting agency and this will appear on your credit report.
-A poor credit score affects whether or not you are able to obtain credit and. if so, how expensive it is for you to borrow money.
-Under provincial law, an unpaid account will show up on your credit report for six years from the date of your last payment after which, by law, it is supposed to be automatically removed from your credit report.
+Regarding your credit report, if you stop making payments on an unsecured consumer account, your creditor will typically report this to a credit bureau (TransUnion or Equifax, or both), and this will appear on your credit report.
+A poor credit score can affect whether or not you can obtain credit – and if so, how expensive it will be for you to borrow money.
+An unpaid account will appear on your credit report for six years from the date of your last payment, after which it is automatically removed from your credit report.
 Learn more at the Government of Canada’s webpage, “How long information stays on your credit report“.